China’s island cities: Treasure or trouble for Asia? | Malay Mail

 Port City will serve as a base for China in South Asia as well as a “model project which would showcase what big change China could bring to the countries, especially the less developed ones, along the BRI,” Wang said.

-Leaders from 37 countries will flock to Beijing this week for a BRI summit, hoping to grab a piece of the US$1 trillion (RM4.13 trillion) pie to improve their infrastructure.
+Leaders from 37 countries have been converging in Beijing for a BRI summit that opened yesterday, hoping to grab a piece of the US$1 trillion (RM4 trillion) pie to improve their infrastructure.

 Critics say the initiative comes with a heavy price as it favours Chinese companies and exacerbates debt problems in some countries.